 - Hybrid mobile application

 To receive relevant proposals and quotes from your potential providers, it is imperative to write a precise specification.
 In fact, for the mobile application that your provider will develop to meet your needs and expectations, you still need to correctly and precisely specify these needs and expectations.
-Since the specifications have a legal value: it can be opposable in case of delivery not in accordance with the original specifications.
+Since the specifications have a legal value: they can be opposable in case of a delivery note in accordance with the original specifications.

 In general, providers are very responsive.
 To avoid having an influx of proposals, specify your needs and the professional qualities required.